 - What is the best Roo Code alternative if I want to leave VS Code entirely?

-- Bodega One is a standalone Electron IDE (not a VS Code extension) with local-first architecture, 15 LLM provider presets, and a one-time purchase price of $79-149.
-Honest tradeoffs: it is not open source, it is not a VS Code extension, and it is in beta until July 6, 2026.
+- Bodega One Code is a standalone Electron IDE (not a VS Code extension) with local-first architecture, 15 LLM provider presets, and it's free for personal use ($39 one-time for commercial).
+Honest tradeoffs: it is not open source, it is not a VS Code extension, and it is in beta with full launch coming later this year.
 If you were a Roo Code user because of the open-source extension model, Cline is a closer fit.
-If you want to leave the VS Code extension world entirely and own your tools for a one-time price, Bodega One is worth a look.
+If you want to leave the VS Code extension world entirely and own your tools without a subscription, Bodega One Code is worth a look.